 bibliography n.
 A list of the words of an author, or the literature bearing on a particular subject.

 bibulous adj.
 Fond of drinking.

 bide v.
-To await.
+To wait.

 bier n.
 A horizontal framework with two handles at each end for carrying a corpse to the grave.